-- And most importantly, how will all these pieces work together?
+- And most importantly, how will all of these pieces work together within the larger interface?

-By seeking the answers to questions like these and many others, we were able to set the stage and hone in on the visual elements that would define Moonllight’s unique aesthetic.
+By answering questions like these and many others, we were able to set the stage and hone in on the visual elements that would define Moonllight’s unique aesthetic.
 All subsequent design efforts would be informed by the work done at this stage.

 Design Systems Promote Early Client Buy-In and Approval

-When it comes to custom software development, getting clients on board early with the creative vision is integral to project success.
+When it comes to custom software development, getting clients on board early with the creative vision goes a long way in ensuring future project success.
 With Moonllight, using a design system helped us do just that.

 For the first design delivery, we took a minimal approach by only presenting what was absolutely necessary for initial client approval before taking a deeper creative dive.
-Instead of 20+ fully designed comps, a scaled-back delivery of 3-5 key screens paired with the early design system explorations was more than enough to get useful client feedback about the overall direction and the go-ahead to keep moving forward.
+Instead of dozens of fully designed comps, a scaled-back delivery of 3-5 key screens paired with the early design system explorations provided more than enough to get useful client feedback about the overall direction and the greenlight to continue moving forward.

-It is important to note how this approach to the design process, facilitated by the use of a design system, benefitted both parties.
-Our client was afforded the opportunity to play an active role in the project early on.
-This level of involvement provided Moonllight with the assurance that things were moving in the right direction and helped instill confidence in our process.
+It is also worth noting how this approach to the design process, facilitated by the use of a design system, benefitted both parties.
+Our client was granted the opportunity to play an active role in the project early on.
+This level of involvement provided assurance that things were moving in the right direction and helped instill confidence in our process.

-Additionally, utilizing the design system enabled our team to work smarter, not harder, to keep the design phase moving along at an even pace.
-None of this would’ve been possible if the design system’s creation had not been prioritized from the start.
+Additionally, utilizing the design system enabled our team to work smarter, not harder, to keep the design phase moving along at an even cadence.
+None of this would’ve been possible if the design system’s creation had not been prioritized from the very start.

 Design Systems Enable a More Agile Approach to the Design Process

-The journey from idea to final product is often full of twists and turns.
+The journey from idea to launch is often full of twists and turns.
 As with any creative endeavor, there were periods during the Moonllight design phase where revisions were necessary.
 This was yet another place when our design system came in handy.

-For example, halfway through Moonllight’s design phase, the decision was made to change the color of the sidebar navigation menu from dark blue to white.
+For example, halfway through Moonllight’s design phase, we decided to change the color of the sidebar from blue to white.
 Taken by itself, this may seem like a minor change.
 However, there were over 25 instances of this single component, each requiring this update.
-Making a seemingly minor change like this could easily eat up a significant chunk of time that could otherwise be used for more meaningful tasks.
-Thankfully, by using the magic of Sketch symbols when building our design system, we were able to update the master instance of this component and see the change reflected across all the designs immediately.
+Making this change could easily eat up a significant chunk of time that could be spent on more meaningful tasks.
+But thanks to the magic of Sketch symbols, we were able to update the master instance of this component and see the change reflected across all the designs immediately.

-This is just one example of how our design systems work to keep the creative process agile.
-Their use enables us to roll with the punches and pivot with ease when necessary.
+This is just one example of how our design systems work to keep the creative process agile, enabling us to roll with the punches and pivot with ease when necessary.

 Design Systems Build Stronger Teams Through Collaboration

-In Moonllight’s case, even before final design approval and handoff, front end was able to build out the various styles, components, and page templates that would make up the platform.
+In Moonllight’s case, even before final design approval and handoff, our developers were able to build out the various styles, components, and page templates that would make up the platform.
 This was all possible with minimal designer input because the design system contained all of the necessary answers.

 That’s what well-planned design systems do.
 And thus they become an integral part of successful software projects.
 By laying a solid foundation, promoting close collaboration, and offering an agile design process, our clients and project teams are able to enjoy more streamlined project processes.